All data is current as of 2013, unless otherwise noted.

 Branch of government: judicial

-The New Mexico Public Defender Department is an agency of the judicial branch.
+The New Mexico Law Offices of the Public Defender is a department in the judicial branch.
 The department is responsible for the provision of right to counsel throughout the state’s trial and appellate courts.

-The Public Defender Department is overseen by an independent, 11-member commission appointed by diverse authorities: Governor (1 appointee); Chief Justice (3); Dean of University of New Mexico School of Law (3); Speaker of the House of Representatives (1); Senate President (1); and, Majority floor leaders of each chamber (one each).
+The Law Offices of the Public Defender is overseen by an independent, 11-member Public Defender Commission appointed by diverse authorities: Governor (1 appointee); Chief Justice (3); Dean of University of New Mexico School of Law (3); Speaker of the House of Representatives (1); Senate President (1); and majority floor leaders of each chamber (one each).
 The commission selects the state’s chief public defender.

 How the right to counsel is funded